Panperception/ManiPCT/README.md

 Pretrained models can be downloaded [here]().

 ### Demo:
-run python demo.py, will load the model generate a car point cloud.
+run python `demo.py`, will load the model generate a car point cloud.

 ### Evaluation:
-download the test data from here, unzip and put it as ./datasets/test_data/ run python ./script/compute_score.py
+download the test data from here, unzip and put it as `./datasets/test_data/` run python `./script/compute_score.py`

 ## Results:
-Some generation and completion results are as follows.
+Some rendered generation and completion results are as follows.

 <img src="manidiff/result.png" alt="Image text" width="600" height="800">